Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

     return eval_results
 ```
 #### Generate advice
-The generate_advice function takes an input prompt, encodes it into tokens using the BART tokenizer, and passes these tokens to a pre-trained BART model to generate a summary.
-The generated summary tokens are then decoded back into a textual summary, which is returned as the function's output.
-This process effectively leverages the BART model for tasks such as summarization or generating advice based on the input text.
+The generate_advice function uses a pre-trained BART model to generate summarized advice based on an input prompt.
+The input prompt is first encoded into tokens using the BART tokenizer.
+The BART model then generates the summary using beam search, with specific constraints on the length of the summary and penalties to ensure it is concise and of high quality.
+Finally, the generated token IDs are decoded back into human-readable text, and the function returns the summarized advice.
+This process leverages BART's capabilities to produce coherent and meaningful summaries, making it useful for generating insights or recommendations based on the input text.
 ```python
 # Function to generate advice using BART
 def generate_advice(prompt):